+The Internships Department is part of the Career Center.
+Internships allow students to apply knowledge gained in courses to an actual work setting and allows students to sample career choices to help them select a major that is right for them.

-The Internships Department offers students an opportunity to receive college credit through Cooperative Work Experience Education (CWE) courses.
-CWE-188 courses have been integrated into programs throughout the College.
-Internships allow students to apply knowledge gained in courses to an actual work setting.
-In addition to college credit, students are able to sample career choices and to improve job-readiness skills.
-This would be in a paid or unpaid work setting.
-Students may also earn college credit for their current job by enrolling in CWE-189 General Work Experience.
-Information regarding student eligibility requirements is available from the Internship Office by calling 661-362-3309.
-To search for an Internship and find out more about how to obtain an internship, visit www.canyons.edu/interns or stop by the office located in Student Center, room 123 on the Valencia Campus.
+Students earn CSU transferable units by registering in an internship course, Cooperative Work Experience Education (CWE).
+CWE courses are integrated into programs throughout the College.
+Students may also earn college credit for their current job by enrolling in CWE General Work Experience.

+Information regarding eligibility is available by calling 661-362-3309.
+To find out more about how to obtain an internship, visit www.canyons.edu/interns or stop by Career Central X-6 on the Valencia Campus.